International Bank Account Number: Check digits

 The check digits enable the sending bank (or its customer) to perform a sanity check of the routing destination and account number from a single string of data at the time of data entry.
 This check is guaranteed to detect any instances where a single character has been omitted, duplicated, mistyped or where two characters have been transposed.
-Thus routing and account number errors are virtually eliminated.

 Processing

 One of the design aims of the IBAN was to enable as much validation as possible to be done at the point of data entry.
 In particular, the computer program that accepts an IBAN will be able to validate: